JOIN A LOCAL FARM | LEARN TO EAT SEASONALLY

 At this time, no. But if you know someone else who's interested in a box, we do have several members who split their box with a friend or coworker, or who alternate delivery weeks.

 What if I go out of town and have to miss a box?

-Let us know no later than the Sunday before your delivery day, and we'll hold your box and issue you a $24 credit.
-You can spend this credit over time by ordering extras, or you can email us to request a double box for a future date.
+Let us know no later than the Sunday before your delivery day, and we'll hold your box and add $27 to your balance.
+You can spend this balance over time by ordering extras, or you can email us to request a double box for a future date.